 When it comes to gaming, there are two issues that you might encounter with an ultrawide monitor.

 Firstly, not every game supports a 21:9 aspect ratio.
-If that is the case, the image might be stretched to fill up the entire screen, or the edges will simply remain unused.
-This is often the case with older games, but even some newer ones such as Overwatch deliberately disable 21:9 support to avoid giving some players an unfair advantage.
+If that is the case, the image might be stretched to fill the entire screen, or the edges will simply remain unused.
+Although this is often the case with older titles, some newer games like Overwatch deliberately disable 21:9 support to avoid giving some players an unfair advantage.

 Secondly, a larger, wider monitor also means a higher display resolution.
 This could negatively impact in-game performance, especially if you’re using a weaker GPU.
 Therefore, make sure that your GPU can fully support an ultrawide monitor before getting one.